grantmacken/xqerl-cli/README.md

  - location: http://example.com/examples/colors.array
  ```

-As you can see from the output the 'mildred.json' doc a now a xqerl db stored 'map' item
+As you can see from the output the 'mildred.json' doc is now a xqerl db stored
-and the 'colors.json' doc a now a xqerl db stored 'map' item.
+'map' item and the 'colors.json' doc is now a xqerl db stored 'map' item.

-Other data sources can be converted into XDM items
+Other data sources can be converted into XDM items.

-**CSV** stored as an array item via the csv module
+**CSV* **example*:
+ with entry_exit.csv store this data into db as array.

 ```
 > xq put src/data/example.com/examples/entry_exit.csv
  - ok: stored into db